PawelLipski/git-machete-blog/blog.md

   This enables the user to review the list of commits that are going to be rebased before actual rebase is executed, or even cancel the rebase by clearing out the rebase TODO list.
 * It's also possible to explicitly specify the fork point for the mentioned three commands with `-f`/`--fork-point` (`reapply`, `update`) or `-d`/`--down-fork-point` (`slide-out`).

-More git-savvy users may argue that it should be enough to simply use `--fork-point` option of `git rebase`... but the reality turns out to be tougher.
+More git-savvy users may argue that it should be enough to simply use `--fork-point` option of `git rebase`... but the reality turns out to be harder than that.
 `git merge-base --fork-point` (and thus `git rebase` with the said option) only takes reflog of the one provided upstream branch into account.
 This would work fine as long as nobody disturbs the structure of the tree in the definition file (i.e. the upstream branch of any branch doesn't change).
 Unfortunately, as mentioned before in this post, such tree structure modifications happen pretty often in real-life development... and thus a custom, more powerful way to find the fork point was necessary.